 Metropolitan contributes to the California Public Employees' Retirement System (CalPERS), an agent multiple-employer public employee defined benefit pension plan.
-In fiscal 2019, MWD's adjusted net pension liability, using our methodology for pension adjustments, equaled \$1.6 billion.
-MWD's fiscal 2019 pension contributions approached \$56.5 million or a moderate 4.2% of operating revenue.
+In fiscal 2020, MWD's adjusted net pension liability, using our methodology for pension adjustments with an adjusted discount rate of 3.5%, approached \$2 billion; a figure that continues to grow.
+MWD's fiscal 2020 pension contributions exceeded \$66 million or a moderate 4.9% of operating revenue, remaining consistent with historical levels.